btcpayserver/btcpayserver-php-client/docs/invoices/index.md

 ```

 The code will update the `$invoice` object and you will be able to
-forward your customer to BitPay's fullscreen invoice.
+forward your customer to BTCPayServer's fullscreen invoice.

 ``` {.sourceCode .php}
 header('Location: ' . $invoice->getUrl());